jmagman/flutter-wiki/Values.md

 Flutter is an open source project, in the full senses of the word: we are open to ideas, we are open to contributions, our code and our roadmap are open, our priorities are open.
 Transparency leads to a higher quality product.
 While the most active part of our team is currently primarily formed of employees from Google, we are growing and welcome anyone to join the team; at this point, the majority of people with commit access are not part of Google's Flutter team.
 Flutter's stewardship is managed by a team at Google.

+## Maintaining quality

+A mediocre product cannot be the best way to develop user interfaces, so we must build processes around maintaining high levels of quality.

+This manifests in various ways.
+One is that we are feature-driven, not date-driven: we do not plan work based on deadlines.
+We may sometimes host events where we announce new features, but these events will announce features that have become available, rather than the features becoming available in order to be announced.
+This means sometimes a feature we intended to announce will slip and not be announced, but we prefer this to announcing a rushed feature.

+We may sometimes gate features behind flags until we are confident of their quality.

 ## Support

 When we think about whether we claim to "support" something, e.g. whether Flutter supports Windows 7, we use the following frame of reference.